kitnato/neverquest/source/data/manual.md

 ### Gear

-Items that can be equipped and unequipped from the inventory.
+Items that can be equipped and unequipped from the [inventory](#inventory).

+If gear has been equipped, all subsequent pieces of gear in the inventory will show indicators for their individual effects when compared to what is currently equipped.
+The indicators will either show that an effect is higher (up arrow), lower (down arrow) and simultaneously if that makes it worse (red) or better (green) than what is currently in the equipment slot.
+If it's the same effect, then the comparison is a grey diamond shape.

 The [merchant](#merchant) sells one of each gear type of various levels.
 To acquire improved gear, they need to be crafted by the [blacksmith](#blacksmith).